Huguenots: Civil wars

 These tensions spurred eight civil wars, interrupted by periods of relative calm, between 1562 and 1598.
 With each break in peace, the Huguenots' trust in the Catholic throne diminished, and the violence became more severe, and Protestant demands became grander, until a lasting cessation of open hostility finally occurred in 1598.
 The wars gradually took on a dynastic character, developing into an extended feud between the Houses of Bourbon and Guise, both of which—in addition to holding rival religious views—staked a claim to the French throne.
 The crown, occupied by the House of Valois, generally supported the Catholic side, but on occasion switched over to the Protestant cause when politically expedient.

 The French Wars of Religion began with the Massacre of Vassy on 1 March 1562, when dozens (some sources say hundreds) of Huguenots were killed, and about 200 were wounded.
 It was in this year that some Huguenots destroyed the tomb and remains of Saint Irenaeus (d.
 202), an early Church father and bishop who was a disciple of Polycarp.
 The Michelade by Huguenotes against Catholics was later on 29 September 1567.

 St. Bartholomew's Day massacre

-In what became known as the St. Bartholomew's Day Massacre of 24 August – 3 October 1572, Catholics killed thousands of Huguenots in Paris and similar massacres took place in other towns in the following weeks.
-The main provincial towns and cities experiencing massacres were Aix, Bordeaux, Bourges, Lyons, Meaux, Orléans, Rouen, Toulouse, and Troyes.
+In what became known as the St. Bartholomew's Day massacre of 24 August – 3 October 1572, Catholics killed thousands of Huguenots in Paris and similar massacres took place in other towns in the following weeks.
+The main provincial towns and cities experiencing massacres were Aix, Bordeaux, Bourges, Lyon, Meaux, Orléans, Rouen, Toulouse, and Troyes.

 Although the exact number of fatalities throughout the country is not known, on 23–24 August, between 2,000 and 3,000 Protestants were killed in Paris and a further 3,000 to 7,000 more in the French provinces.
 By 17 September, almost 25,000 Protestants had been massacred in Paris alone.
 Beyond Paris, the killings continued until 3 October.
 An amnesty granted in 1573 pardoned the perpetrators.
+Following the killings many Protestants fled to the Kentish coast among other places.